omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/run-watcher-locally.md

 ---
 id: version-V1-run-watcher-locally
-title: How to Run Watcher Locally
+title: How to Run a Watcher Locally
-sidebar_label: Run Watcher Locally
+sidebar_label: Run a Watcher Locally
 original_id: run-watcher-locally
 ---